kunkka19xx/lgtm/README.md

 ## From your phone

 Walk away and keep talking to your agents.
-With `lgtm-ios` version (inprogress), and Tailscale on both ends:
+With `lgte` version (inprogress), and Tailscale on both ends:

 ```sh
 lgtm serve --listen $(tailscale ip -4)   # every agent in tmux, herdr, WezTerm, kitty